 A registered U.S. patent attorney and chemical engineer, Janice began her legal career as a patent agent with Merchant & Gould, P.C. in Minneapolis.
 After law school Janice completed a two-year clerkship with the Honorable Giles S. Rich, U.S. Court of Appeals for the Federal Circuit.
 She litigated patent and copyright infringement cases as an Honors Program Trial Attorney in the U.S. Department of Justice before entering legal academia in 1995.
 Janice taught and wrote as a full-time law professor for 16 years.

 Janice has served on the AIPLA’s Amicus Committee, as a trustee of the Federal Circuit Historical Society, chaired the Expert Advisory Committee on Intellectual Property for the non-profit Consultative Group on International Agricultural Research.
 Janice has lectured for BarBri Patent Bar Review.

-Wolters Kluwer Law & Business (Aspen Publishers) issued the first volume of Janice’s two-volume treatise, Mueller on Patent Law: Patentability and Validity, in 2012.
-The second volume, Mueller on Patent Law: Patent Enforcement, was published in May 2014.
-The Mueller on Patent Law treatise is available on Wolters Kluwer’s CHEETAH legal research platform.
-A best-seller since its original publication in 2003, Wolters Kluwer issued the fifth edition of Janice’s single-volume student text, PATENT LAW, in 2016.
+Fastcase’s imprint Full Court Press published Janice’s two-volume practitioner treatise, Mueller on Patent Law, in 2021.
+The Mueller on Patent Law treatise is available electronically on the Fastcase legal research platform.
+A best-seller since its original publication in 2003, Wolters Kluwer issued the sixth edition of Janice’s single-volume student text, PATENT LAW, in 2020.
 Intellectual Property Publishing House Co., Ltd. published a Chinese language translation of Mueller’s PATENT LAW in 2013.
 For more detailed descriptions of Janice’s books, click here.